trevor-jameson/backend-spell-checker/README.md

 # Welcome to Spell Checker - A spell tracker for busy geeks

 Hey Nerd!
 This repo is my final project at the Flatiron School's Web Development Immersive program.
-Dig it.
-Like it.
+Dig it?
 Share it.

 ## Legal